+THE PAPER, aka Tech News, will fulfill the purpose of projecting the realities of our world today.
 (Continued from Page 3) body and administration.
 Mr. Vissepo has taught the history of Puerto Rico to a group of ASPIRA high school students, on Saturdays, at the Bronx Center during the past year.
 Mr. Vissepo received a B.B.A.
 (Bachelors in Business Administration) and a M.P.A.
 (Masters in Public Administration) from the University of Puerto Rico.
 He came to the United States in 1965, and has taken some courses toward his Ph.D. at the N.Y.
 School for Social Research.
 While he was a student, Mr. Vissepo was a member of F.U.
 P.I. and P.I.P.

-Before coming to City Col-

-lege, Mr. Vissepo worked with the Department of Social Service in Brooklyn as a case worker.

-Mr. Vissepc's office is located
+Before coming to City Colthe Department of Social Service in Brooklyn as a case Mr. Vissepo's office is located wise) operation.

 in 412 Mott.
-He's willing to work toward making the SEEK program a more effective, relevant and profitable (academicwise) operation.

-FREE ANGELA RALLY

-HEAR

-MARGARET BURNHAM

-Lawyer for Angela Davis

-KENDRA ALEXANDER

-Nat'l Communist Party, Co-worker with Angela in

-Che-Lumumba Club

-Puerto Rican Student Union • Young Workers Liberation League • Speaker from the Panther 21 • Plus Entertainment Thursday, Nov.
-19 - Steiglitz 106 - 12-2 P.M.
+He's willing to work toward making the SEEK program a more effective, relevant and profitable (academic- FREE ANGELA RALLY HEAR MARGARET BURNHAM Lawyer for Angela Davis KENDRA ALEXANDER Nat'l Communist Party, Co-worker with Angela in Che-Lumumba Club Puerto Rican Student Union .
+Young Workers Liberation League • Speaker from the Panther 21 • Plus Entertainment Thursday, Nov.
+19 - Steiglitz 108 - 12-2 P.M.
 Sponsored by Black Women's Committee to Free Angela Davis